dmorse/pscf/doc/user-man/param.rst

   ========= ========  ====================================== ======

 The integer array ngrid(id) is input in row format, with dim (i.e., 1,2 or 3) values on a line, where dim is the dimensionality of space.
+The value of the contour length step ds is an optimum value.
+The length of each block is divided into an integer number of steps, with the number of steps chosen to obtain an actual step size for each block that is as close as possible to this input parameter.

 .. _param-basis-sub: